 Cross-Registration in the Association of Chicago Theological Schools

 Students of any of the ACTS schools may take courses from any of the other member schools with no added charges.
 Registration for courses in all schools takes place in the school in which the student is enrolled by completion of a cross-registration form.

 Each school in ACTS reserves the right to limit enrollment in certain courses for pedagogical reasons and set its own policies for the admission of students from other schools to such courses.
 A student who cross-registers is subject to the policies for grading at the school of cross-registration.

-Students are limited to one-third the total number of courses required in a degree program (nine for M.Div. and six for M.T.S., M.A.U.M., M.A.D.D.) for cross-registration.
+Students are limited to one-third the total number of courses required in a degree program (nine for M.Div. and six for M.T.S., M.A.M.) for cross-registration.
 However, transfer students may be more limited since no fewer than one-half of the units required for graduation must be taken at McCormick in order to be considered for a McCormick degree.
 Students may not cross-register in the last semester of their course of studies.